Mart Sander: Conducting and recording

 In 2005, Sander established the Swing Swindlers dance orchestra; in 2005, the Swing Swindlers issued an album in the UK called Five-Fifteen: A Tribute to the BBC Dance Orchestra.

 In February 2018, The Swing Swindlers visited the US, as part of the celebrations of Estonia's centennial.
 The mayor of Washington, D.C. declared 24 February official 'Estonia Day', mentioning a concert by Mart Sander in her proclamation.
 On 26 February 2018, The Swing Swindlers gave a concert at the Kennedy Center, Washington DC.

 After the passing of HRH Queen Elizabeth, Sander was interviewed by Estonian newspapers because he had met the monarch on several occasions and had been commended by Her Majesty for his efforts in promoting British music, particularly the works of Gilbert and Sullivan, in Estonia.
 Sander recalled that when he sent his recording of Leslie Stuart's Soldiers of the Queen to Her Majesty, he received a letter of thanks from Buckingham Palace.
 When they met at a reception during Her Majesty's visit to Estonia, she was well-informed about Sander's musical career and spent nearly two minutes speaking with him.

+In March 2026, Sander won first prize at the Concurso Fidelio, a competition for composers of piano repertoire, with his piano solo Indiscrezione, a piece from his upcoming collection Les Phantasmes.